leoronne/seeker/README.md

 ## Start :on:

-To start the application <strong>interface</strong> just run `npm run start:web` or `yarn start:web` on the root dir of the folder.
+To start the application <strong>interface</strong> just run `npm run start:web` or `yarn start:web` on the root dir of this repo.

-To start the application <strong>server</strong> just run `npm run dev:server` or `yarn dev:server` on the root dir of the folder.
+To start the application <strong>server</strong> just run `npm run dev:server` or `yarn dev:server` on the root dir of this repo.

-<strong>Note: you need to create a .env file on the [server directory](https://github.com/leoronne/meliuz-frontend-test/blob/master/server/.env.example) and one on the [client directory](https://github.com/leoronne/meliuz-frontend-test/blob/master/client/.env.example) based on the example files.
+<strong>Note: you need to create a .env file on the [server directory](https://github.com/leoronne/seeker/blob/master/server/.env.example) and one on the [client directory](https://github.com/leoronne/seeker/blob/master/client/.env.example) based on the example files.

 You can generate the Comic Vine API Key [here](https://comicvine.gamespot.com/api/).